Doctorlink is a provider of online products that connect to NHS clinical systems to enable you to:

 We are committed to making healthcare more accessible online whilst protecting and respecting your privacy.

-This Privacy Notice (along with our terms of service) explains how we use any personal information we collect about you when using the Doctorlink online tool.
+This Privacy Notice (along with our terms of service) explains how we use any personal information we collect about you when using Doctorlink products.

-The data controller and processor for the Doctorlink site is Doctorlink Limited a company registered in England with company number 10337756 with registered offices at Oakhill House, 130 Tonbridge Road, Hildenborough, Kent, England, TN11 9DZ.
+The data controller and processor for Doctorlink is Doctorlink Limited, a company registered in England with company number 10337756 with registered offices at Oakhill House, 130 Tonbridge Road, Hildenborough, Kent, England, TN11 9DZ.